 Some apps provide a robust set of tools packaged as a "security check up".
 These tools can help you to find vulnerabilities which you didn't know exist.

-- Check your "Sent Mail" folder to see if there are any emails going out from your account that you don't recognize.
+- Check your "Sent Mail" folder (on the left while looking at your Inbox) to see if there are any emails going out from your account that you don't recognize.
 Often, when a hacker gains access to an account, they will use that account to send many spam email messages.
+If you see messages like this, just delete them.

 - Check your "Forwarding and POP/IMAP" to see if there are settings that you don't recognize.
 Sometimes a hacker will add a new forwarding address to your account, or they'll enable POP or IMAP so that they can gain access to your account from another app.
 POP and IMAP should normally be disabled unless you have a specific reason for turning them on.